UI/UX and Web design, Identity design, Video production and Invision

 Through the mobile application, users of GATHR can discover the events based on their interest’s preferences and store flagged flyers in their feed.
-To participate, user can contribute back to their community through posting events and flyers around them to the application.
-Using AR view and text recognition function, user can quickly view if flyers have been posted or add new flyers to the system.

 Through the web application, users can search events based on geographic location on a map without register.
 With advanced filters including date, category and neighborhoods.
 With an intuitive and easy-to-use GUI, GATHR makes it easy for people to discover the interest groups around them while making it easy to follow through with their commitments.

 We propose several initiatives to get the word out on GATHR.
 1) A grassroots marketing initiative involving locally-relevant graphical postcards and free GATHR-branded pins to local businesses to promote the platform.
 2) publicity events involving boothing at public events (like Yelp’s events and makerfaires) and social media initiatives to involve the public in our platform.
 3) an analytics function for local businesses to help them track the popularity of their events and the effectiveness of their marketing campaigns.
-For example, we propose to create a resource platform for local businesses and organizations to create their own aesthetically-pleasing marketing materials (with templates, design advice, and a design consulting service) on our platform.

 At the beginning of our explorations, we were curious to learn how new residents of as well as longer-term residents of Pittsburgh viewed the city.
 Since Pittsburgh is becoming a city that newcomers are flocking to, and we were interested in learning about the challenges surrounding these social changes.
 As relatively new residents of Pittsburgh ourselves, we started to explore the city for ourselves.
 We designed a 8 hours route to explore the most diverse neighborhoods of the city.
 Please check out our process bog post to see our adventure in detail.